Burner (novel): Plot summary

 Lacy demands answers from Brewer, who is later ordered by CIA director Jay Kirby to meet Drexler in Washington, D.C.
-She finds herself working with Drexler to capture Velesky in New York City, where a trade summit aiming to reinstate Russia’s favored nation status with the World Trade Organization is taking place.
-Gentry, who had survived the fall from the train by wearing an alpine airbag vest, teams up with Lacy (who had lied to Brewer about his supposed death) and reunites with Zoya, who had arrived in New York to accompany Velesky to Altman’s office.
+She finds herself working with Drexler to capture Velesky in New York City, where a trade summit aiming to reinstate Russia's most favoured nation status with the World Trade Organization is taking place.
+Gentry, who had survived the fall from the train by wearing an alpine airbag vest, teams up with Lacy (who had lied to Brewer about his supposed death) and reunites with Zoya, who had arrived in New York to accompany Velesky to Altman's office.
 Fearful about being surveilled, Altman provides Velesky with his home address and a burner phone for communication.

-Court and Zoya infiltrate Altman’s house later that night to give him the phone.
-Brewer, working with Drexler, finds out about Velesky’s meeting with Altman, leading Rudenko and his men to storm Altman’s house with a sleeper cell of pro-Russian separatists from Ukraine.
+Court and Zoya infiltrate Altman's house later that night to give him the phone.
+Brewer, working with Drexler, finds out about Velesky's meeting with Altman, leading Rudenko and his men to storm Altman's house with a sleeper cell of pro-Russian separatists from Ukraine.
 Gentry rescues Altman, although Rudenko kidnaps his family and puts them with the Ukrainians in a safehouse in New Jersey.
-Deducing that Gentry had survived and is working with Lacy, Brewer also finds out that Kirby is on the Russians’ payroll.
+Deducing that Gentry had survived and is working with Lacy, Brewer also finds out that Kirby is on the Russians' payroll.

-The next day, Court, Zoya and Lacy pinpoint the Altman family’s location, as Velesky accompanies Altman to his office to compile the data and send it to Washington Post journalist Catherine King.
+The next day, Court, Zoya and Lacy pinpoint the Altman family's location, as Velesky accompanies Altman to his office to compile the data and send it to Washington Post journalist Catherine King.
 (Note: King had previously appeared in Back Blast) The Ukrainian separatists hand over the hostages to Rudenko and his men, who transport them to Teterboro Airport, where Court, Zoya and Lacy follow them.
-The separatists storm Altman’s office and kill Velesky and later Altman, who nevertheless manages to email the files to King.
+The separatists storm Altman's office and kill Velesky and later Altman, who nevertheless manages to email the files to King.

 Court and Zoya storm the airport, where Drexler and Brewer had arrived.
 Court kills Rudenko after a struggle as Zoya rescues the hostages.
 She finds herself cornered by Brewer, who is then shot dead by Lacy.
-Court implores Lacy to let himself take the fall for Brewer’s death, as she is later promoted within the CIA.
-While the trade summit is successful, King’s report leads to resignations of politicians reported to be under the Kremlin’s payroll, Spanov’s death, and Kirby's resignation from the CIA, while the Ukrainian separatists are later arrested by the NYPD.
+Court implores Lacy to let himself take the fall for Brewer's death, as she is later promoted within the CIA.
+While the trade summit is successful, King's report leads to resignations of politicians reported to be under the Kremlin's payroll, Spanov's death, and Kirby's resignation from the CIA, while the Ukrainian separatists are later arrested by the NYPD.
 Court and Zoya decide to stay together.